BUTR/BUTR.CrashReport/README.md

 * `IPathAnonymizer` - Anonymizes paths.
 * `IStacktraceFilter` - Represents a filter that can be used to filter out irrelevant stack trace frames from a crash report.

-[`BUTR.CrashReport.Bannerlord.Source`](https://github.com/BUTR/BUTR.CrashReport/tree/master/src/BUTR.CrashReport.Bannerlord.Source) can be used as a reference for implementing most of the interfaces
+Refer to [`BUTR.CrashReport.Bannerlord.Source`](https://github.com/BUTR/BUTR.CrashReport/tree/master/src/BUTR.CrashReport.Bannerlord.Source) for implementation examples.

 Add a backend
 * `BUTR.CrashReport.Renderer.ImGui` for the ImGui backend